 - Your home is your primary residence, a 1-unit second home or a 1- to 4-unit investment property.

-The government is expected to release the next version of HARP (HARP 3) in 2014 to help homeowners whose mortgages are not backed by Fannie Mae or Freddie Mac refinance their loans.
+The government may at some point modify HARP to help homeowners whose mortgages are not backed by Fannie Mae or Freddie Mac refinance their loans.
 (This is significant because while the majority of mortgage loans taken out today are owned or guaranteed by Fannie Mae or Freddie Mac, this was not the case during the lending boom from 2001-2007.)
 Stay tuned for more details.

 When Does HARP Expire?